National Standard.

 Responsibilities include:

-- Review of evaluation findings
+- Review of independent evaluation findings

 - Accreditation determinations